How to carry out an Informal Meeting

 - Explain that insufficient sustained improvement, within the time-scales defined, may lead to more formal action.

 - Outline formal stage if improvement is not reached/situation not remedied.
-(Refer to relevant procedure).
+(Refer to the Capability Procedure).

 - Advise that the key points of discussion including any relevant expected improvements/review timetable will be noted and sent to the employee for information.